DanRepik/api_foundry/readme.md

 # get the albums by an artist
 GET /album/artist_id=3

+# using the complete specification
+# get the invoices where the billing country is USA and the total was $3.96
+GET /invoice?total3.96&billing_country=USA
 ```

+** Relational Expressions**

-Additionally a relation operand can be prefixed to the value of the parameter.
-Whis these records can be selected to match a criteria.
-The relational operands ('lt', 'le', 'eq', 'ne', 'ge', 'gt', 'in', 'between') are denoted with '::' can prefixed to the value.
-An example of a parameter with a would be;
+Additionally, a relational operand can be prefixed to the value of a parameter.
+These operands allow records to be selected based on specific criteria, rather than being restricted to exact matches.
+The available relational operands listed below and are used by prefixing them to the value and separated by ::.

+* lt (less than)
+* le (less than or equal to)
+* eq (equal to)
+* ne (not equal to)
+* ge (greater than or equal to)
+* gt (greater than)
+* in (in a list of values)
+* between (between a range of values)
+* not-between (not between a range of values)

+Below are examples of API requests using these operands:

 ```
 # read ablums with an album_id of less than 100
 GET /ablum?album_id=lt::100

+# read invoices that total either $3.96 or $5.94
+GET /invoice?total=in::5.94,3.96

+# read invoices that are between $3.00 and $6.00
+GET /invoice?total=between::3,6
 ```